CompAndSave/hugo-decap-cas/content/posts/temp-slug-337.md

 **2. Check the Toner Levels:** First, see if your toner cartridge has enough toner left in it.
 If it's running low, it can cause printing issues.
 To check the toner levels in your printer, follow these simple steps:

-**\- Open Your Printer Software:** Start by opening the software or application on your computer that controls your printer.
+**Step 1: Open Your Printer Software:** Start by opening the software or application on your computer that controls your printer.

-**\- Access Printer Properties or Settings:** Look for options like "Printer Preferences," "Printer Properties," or "Maintenance."
+**Step 2: Access Printer Properties or Settings:** Look for options like "Printer Preferences," "Printer Properties," or "Maintenance."

-**\- Find Toner or Supplies:** Within the printer properties or settings, search for a tab or section related to "Toner" or "Supplies."
+**Step 3: Find Toner or Supplies:** Within the printer properties or settings, search for a tab or section related to "Toner" or "Supplies."

-**\- Check Toner Levels:** In this section, you should see information about your toner levels.
+**Step 4: Check Toner Levels:** In this section, you should see information about your toner levels.
 It might display a graphic showing the remaining toner or provide a percentage.

-**\- Note the Toner Level:** Take note of the toner level to see if it's low or needs replacement.
+**Step 5: Note the Toner Level:** Take note of the toner level to see if it's low or needs replacement.

 **3. Use the Right Cartridge:** Double-check if you use the correct toner cartridge that fits your printer model.
 The wrong one won't work correctly.